Friedrich Caspar von Geismar: Biography

 On 2 August 1798, at the age of 15, he joined the Lower Austrian 4th Infantry Regiment "Hoch- und Deutschmeister".
-He served with his unit in the disastrous battle of Austerlitz, where his unit was destroyed by Napoleon Bonaparte.
-After the battle he joined Russian service and fought in the ranks of Russian Imperial Army during the French invasion of Russia.
+He served as an officer in the 1799 Battle of Novi and the 1800 Battle of Pozzolo and was nominated for membership of the Military Order of Maria Theresa for bravery, but this was rejected because of his age.
+He served with his unit in the disastrous 1805 battle of Austerlitz, where his unit was destroyed by Napoleon Bonaparte.
+After the battle, he joined the Russian service and fought in the ranks of Russian Imperial Army during the 1812 French invasion of Russia.